Madhuram-S/TrafficViolations_Dashboard/README.md

 ##### Front-End Webpages
 * [HTML and CSS](trafficViolations/templates/index.html) primarily provide the layout, format, styles and static content of the entire website.
 * [Javascript](trafficViolations/static/js/main.js) is completely responsible for user interactivty and dynamically changing the page content based on user inputs.
-* jQuery and d3.js are key libraris of Javascript that provides the data-driven functionality
+* jQuery and d3.js are key libraries of Javascript that provides the data-driven functionality
 * lealet.js is responsible for the map display on the website